xtrmil/lagalt/README.md

 - type "npm start" to start the dev server
 - If the browser does not automatically open a tab, visit http://localhost:3000

 To run the server, the user must have java sdk 14+ installed https://www.oracle.com/java/technologies/javase-downloads.html, and an IDE/editor supporting java, maven, and lombok.
+The server also needs a firebase service account key file which should be named serviceAccount.json and be put in the root folder.
+A fresh can be retrieved from the firebase web console (you need access to the Lagalt firebase project) at Project settings > Service account > Generate new private key.

 - Run main method in src/main/java/se/experis/com/case2020/lagalt